 Templates can really help you save time when you do the same things repeatedly.
 If you're not familiar with templates yet, you can find out more in the article Create a template for to-do's and notes.

-Once you've created templates, you can create schedules for them in order to create notes and to-do's automatically.
+Once you've created templates, you can create schedules for them in order to create notes and tasks automatically.

 For example, you have created a template like the one below for something you need to do by the end of every month - create a share a report with your team.

-You can have GetBusy automatically create to-do's for you based on the template by using a schedule.
+You can have GetBusy automatically create tasks for you based on the template by using a schedule.

 In your templates list, (Settings -> Templates), hover over the template you'd like to schedule, select the more option, followed by Schedule.

 Choose between a daily, weekly, monthly or yearly schedule and configure the associated options before clicking Set to start the schedule.
 The schedule will then be live immediately.